Deltathens/tukwimo/grammar/conjugation.md

 * tukec - communicated (complete from point of reference)
 * tukej - communicates (complete from point of reference)
 * tukezh - will communicate (complete from point of reference)
+* etc

-* tukoc - communicated (incomplete from point of reference)
+e.g. 'wio tukec wäi'ojs awuä'ejš' means 'I communicated (completed action from point of reference) you to them.'
-* tukoj - communicates (incomplete from point of reference)
-* tukozh - will communicate (incomplete from point of reference)
-* tuke - communicate (complete from point of reference)
-* tuko - communicate (incomplete from point of reference)
-* tukc - communicated
-* tukj - communicates
-* tukzh - will communicate